fleetdm/fleet/articles/deploy-fleet-on-hetzner-cloud.md

 Copy and paste the script below into cloud-init User-Data for your hosts (which run `osqueryd` and workloads).

+> The Fleet version number in the script can be swapped for the latest.

 ```bash
 #!/usr/bin/bash
 #######